woodRock/fishy-business/docs/source/literature.rst

 -----------------
 Principal component analysis

-Notes:
-    * (Abdi 2010) propose Principal Component Analysis (PCA) for dimensionality reduction.
+(Abdi 2010) propose Principal Component Analysis (PCA) for dimensionality reduction.

-    * Method:
+Method:
     * Project data along the principal components, the axis of maximum variance in descending order.
     * The first principal component is the axis of maximum variance, the second principal component is orthogonal to the first and has the second largest variance, and so on.

 Related:
     * (Black 2019) uses PCA for preprocessing.